-About 70% of women who have advanced metastatic breast cancer will develop bone mets
+Up to 70% of women who have advanced metastatic breast cancer will develop bone mets

-About 70% of men with advanced metastatic prostate cancer will also develop bone mets
+Up to 70% of men with advanced metastatic prostate cancer will also develop bone mets

 WHAT ARE BONE METS?

-HOW DOES CANCER SPREAD TO THE BONE?
+HOW DOES CANCER SPREAD TO THE BONE?1

 Cancer cells sometimes break away from the tumor they are part of, and they usually just die.
-Some, however, travel through the blood stream to settle in another part of the body where they being growing.
+Some, however, travel through the blood stream to settle in another part of the body where they begin growing.
 Bones are one of the more common places for these cancer cells to settle, where they form bone mets.
 Cancer cells can also travel through the lymph system, which is a network of narrow tubes that run throughout the body that removes toxins and waste.
 Cancer cells can use either the blood or lymph system to travel.

 ARE BONE METS THE SAME AS BONE CANCER?